 You don’t take cards?
 Uh-oh.

 They either leave, walk out to find an ATM (and possibly never return), or make the purchase with a grimace.
 That friction isn’t just awkward—it’s costing you.
+Cash payments can also lead to longer waiting times at checkout, as counting bills and making change slows down the process, increasing waiting for everyone in line.
+A seamless customer journey is essential for retaining customers, and any disruption or inconvenience can drive them away.

 Studies show that customers spend more when they use cards instead of cash.
 With plastic, they’re less limited by what’s physically in their wallet, which makes them more likely to splurge, bundle items, or tip better.
 And when you accept digital wallets and tap-to-pay, you’re removing even more of that mental resistance to buying.
+Many small businesses that do not accept cash risk losing customers who prefer digital payment options.

 Now imagine missing out on that revenue because you didn’t want to deal with card processing.